igorwojda/android-showcase/README.md

 `./gradlew detekt` - run detekt check

 # Contribute
-If you think something is incorrect or you have found a new puzzle, have a better solution please create PR or open new issue.
+If you think something is incorrect or you have found a better solution please create PR or open a new issue.

 # Follow me
 ![avatar.png](misc/image/avatar.png)